 How to Quickly Spatchcock a Whole Chicken

-- Lay the chicken breast-side down and use Super Shears to cut along both sides the spine to remove it.
+- Lay the chicken breast-side down and use Super Shears to cut along both sides of the spine to remove it.

 - Flip the chicken over, rotate the leg quarters outward and use a firm push on the breast bone to crack the center bone so it will lay flat.